EthanC2/random-array-generator/README.md

 Currently, this project only works with integers, but I have plans to update it to work with floating-point numbers.

 ## Usage Summary and Examples
-All random numbers are generated using the Mersenne Twister algorithm ([_std::mt19937_](https://www.cplusplus.com/reference/random/mt19937/))
+All random numbers are generated using the Mersenne Twister algorithm ([_std::mt19937_](https://www.cplusplus.com/reference/random/mt19937/)) with uniform distribution.

 | Code | Explanation |
 | ---- | ----------- |